-ACCESSORY DWELLING UNIT - means an ancillary or secondary living unit, that has a separate kitchen, bathroom, and sleeping area, existing either within the same structure, or on the same lot, as the primary dwelling unit.
+ACCESSORY DWELLING UNIT - means an ancillary or secondary living unit, that has a separate kitchen, bathroom, and sleeping area, existing either within the same structure, or on the same lot, as the primary single-family dwelling unit.

-ACCESSORY USE - means a use naturally and customarily incidental, subservient or subordinate to the principal use.
+ACCESSORY USE - means a use or activity naturally and customarily incidental, subservient or subordinate to the principal use or activity on site.

-ACCOMMODATIONS - means any apartment, condominium or cooperative unit, cabin, lodge, hotel or motel room, campground, or other private or commercial structure which is situated on real property and designed for occupancy or use by one or more individuals.
+ACCOMMODATION - means any apartment, condominium or cooperative unit, cabin, lodge, hotel or motel room, campground, cruise ship cabin, houseboat or other vessel, recreational or other motor vehicle, or any private or commercial structure which is situated on real or personal property and designed for overnight occupancy by one or more individuals.